gitenter/gitenter/selenium-test/README.md

 cd /selenium-test-in-dev
 ```

+but then need to manually `sed -i 's/profile = LocalProfile()/profile = DockerProfile()/' /selenium-test/settings/profile.py` which affects host file.

 TODO:

 It seems there's a race condition between (1) when the SSH key is written into the database, (2) when the dynamically generated `authorized_keys` will include that key, and (3) whether `check_if_can_edit_repository.py` will return `True`.